 |The world of the CPC

 Start the emulator now.
-At the very first time, you have to choose your language, before we can begin.
+At the very first time you have to choose your language before we can begin.

 You see the "boot" screen of a CPC in yellow on blue.
 In fact, a CPC boots very fast - because the whole operating system is kept in ROMs.
 There is even a complete software development environment which is also immediately available - the Locomotive BASIC - after you've turned the computer on.
-I will speak of a computer from now on, because that's what the emulator is.

 One of these instructions is the "print" command.
-After the word "print", you can give a list (separated by semicolons) of what you want to be "printed" to the screen - see the screenshot above.
+After the word "print" you can give a list (separated by semicolons) of what you want to be "printed" to the screen - see the screenshot above.
 You may ask what this is useful for.
 Normally, you will use this immediate or interactive mode rather rarely.
 In most cases, you write a program which does a certain task.
-After you typed it, you can run it again and again as you like.
+After you typed it you can run it again and again as you like.
 You can even save it onto cassette, disc or harddisc (which is all the same outside the emulator).Try the following:

 Type it the same way you see it in the screenshot.
-You won't notice immediately if you make a typo, so be careful.
+You might not notice immediately if you make a typo, so be careful.
 Did you notice the line numbers in front of the commands?
 This is the hint for the CPC to wait with the execution of the instructions until you explicitly tell it to do it.
 Guess what?
 Type "run" to start the program and see the result.

 If you made a typo, you can edit the mistyped line with the command "edit linenumber" (always plus Return, of course).
 Then you can move within the line with the cursor keys.
 Press Return if you are finished or ESC if you don't want to change anything.